Harassment, Discrimination, and Retaliation Prevention Policy & Reporting Procedure

 AU expects prompt reporting of prohibited conduct so that timely and appropriate action may be taken.
 If a Participant believes he/she/they have been subjected to prohibited discriminatory, harassing, and/or retaliatory conduct, witnessed such conduct, or otherwise becomes aware of such conduct or other inappropriate behavior, or has concerns regarding safety violations or any potential violation of laws, the Participant has an obligation to report the prohibited conduct to one of the AU Contacts.

-If any Director of Sport becomes aware of a complaint or of prohibited conduct under this Policy (whether the Director directly observes the conduct, it is reported to the Director, or the Director learns of the conduct indirectly), the Director must promptly report the complaint or conduct to one (or more) AU Contacts.
+If any Head of Sport becomes aware of a complaint or of prohibited conduct under this Policy (whether the Head of Sport directly observes the conduct, it is reported to the the Head of Sport , or the Head of Sport learns of the conduct indirectly), the Head of Sport must promptly report the complaint or conduct to one (or more) of the following AU Contacts:

-Directors of Sport, Facilitators and PEC members must escalate complaints or reports of discriminatory, harassing, and/or retaliatory conduct regardless of whether the complaint or report was made verbally or in writing.
+Heads of Sport, Facilitators, Coaches, General Managers and PEC members must escalate complaints or reports of discriminatory, harassing, and/or retaliatory conduct regardless of whether the complaint or report was made verbally or in writing.

 Addressing Reports of Prohibited Conduct/Investigations